The First-Year at Landmark College

 Drake Center for Academic Support

-Students often find using support, whether it be training in using Kurzweil, or sessions to organize their papers, helpful in meeting deadlines and completing course assignments.
 The Drake Center is dedicated to helping students develop skills and strategies so that they become more confident, active, and independent learners.

 Assistance with all aspects of college level writing from interpreting assignments, generating ideas, and structuring papers, to the student’s review and revision of their work.
 Faculty meet individually with students to support the entire writing process within the context of the course requirements, and work as guides that assist students in building confidence in and refining their personal writing process.